Online Colleges in Tennessee

 The state of Tennessee offers a number of grant and scholarship programs to help make college more affordable.
 Here are just a few examples:

 - Tennessee Student Assistance Award – For students with an Expected Family Contribution (EFC) of $3500 or less; Must maintain satisfactory academic progress; $1000-4000 depending on school

 - Wilder-Naifeh Technical Skills Grant – For students enrolled at a Tennessee College of Applied Technology who maintain satisfactory academic progress; $2000

-- Tenessee HOPE Scholarship – For entering freshmen with a GPA of 3.0 or higher and an ACT score of 21 or higher or an SAT score of 1060 or higher; Up to $1500 at a 2-year institution, $2250 at a 4-year institution
+- Tennessee HOPE Scholarship – For entering freshmen with a GPA of 3.0 or higher and an ACT score of 21 or higher; Up to $1500 per semester at a 2-year institution, $2250 per semester at a 4-year institution

 - Tennessee Promise Scholarship – For high school seniors who plan to attend community or technical college; Must attend mentoring sessions and perform community service; Amount varies but is intended to cover balance after all other aid is applied